-When choosing a topic, look at the language of the grade that the candidate needs to use.
-For example, if the candidate chooses Food as a topic for Grade 5, it is important that the functions, grammar and lexis for Grade 5 are used.
+When choosing a topic look at the language of the grade that the candidate needs to use.
+For example, if the candidate chooses Food as a topic for Grade 5, it is important that the functions, grammar and lexis for Grade 5 level are used.

-At Grades 4-6, it is best not to choose topics that relate to social and abstract issues.
-The language required to meaningfully discuss the topic will probably be above the candidate's language level and the examiner will find it difficult to ask appropriate questions from the grade.
+It is better not to choose topics that relate to social and abstract issues for Grades 4-6.
+The language required to meaningfully discuss the topic will probably be above the candidate's language level and the examiner will find it difficult to ask appropriate questions from the grade which the candidate is taking.
 Candidates won't gain credit for language they use that is above the grade they are taking.